JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 : In order to not load additional code eagerly on action instantiation.

 `org.jetbrains.kotlin.idea.compiler.configuration.KotlinIdePluginVersion.Companion` class removed
-: It was an internal API.
-Now, the Kotlin plugin version does not include a compiler version, so the class is unnecessary.
+: Now, the Kotlin plugin version does not include a compiler version, so the class is unnecessary.
 Use `com.intellij.openapi.application.ApplicationInfo` to get the IntelliJ version.

 `org.jetbrains.kotlin.idea.compiler.configuration.KotlinIdePluginVersion` class removed
-: It was an internal API.
-Now, the Kotlin plugin version does not include a compiler version, so the class is unnecessary.
+: Now, the Kotlin plugin version does not include a compiler version, so the class is unnecessary.
 Use `com.intellij.openapi.application.ApplicationInfo` to get the IntelliJ version.

 ### Markdown Plugin 2023.3